Toxytod/Horreum/content/4. System/Horreum.md

 The meaning of "Horreum", the name of the website, is to be found in Latin, in which this word denotes a small storeroom meant for objects and food of any kind.
 Often, like above, it denotes a granary and it symbolises the care adopted in preserving the notes collected here.

 This website has as a first main to present my academic and professional work.
 The former has already many resourced dedicated, like [[Index of Bachelor Works]] and [[M.Sc.
 Logic (UvA)]]; regarding the latter I will collect more information once I make more experience, for now see [[Jobs Index]].
-Other than this, I got used to posting on this website other details not concerning either academia nor work, these are listed in [[ExAcademia Index]].
+Other than this, I got used to posting on this website other details not concerning either academia nor work, these are listed in [[ExAcademia]].

 The home link of the website is [horreum.pages.dev](https://horreum.pages.dev/).